JakeSteam/blog-programming/_posts/2023-11-05-1password-migration.md

 ### LastPass category import

-Considering [how much effort](/migrating-to-lastpass-and-tidying-up/#tidying-up-lastpass) I put into deduplicating and organising my 1000+ password into ~10 categories with ~400 total, losing my folders was a big concern.
+Considering [how much effort](/migrating-to-lastpass-and-tidying-up/#tidying-up-lastpass) I put into deduplicating and organising my 1000+ passwords into ~10 categories with ~400 passwords total, losing my folders was a big concern.

-Luckily, this data migrated across perfectly!
+Luckily, this data migrated across perfectly (well, except for an odd missing character tag)!
 1Password converted the categories into tags, and even took the extra step of adding a "LastPass" "LastPass Import [date]" tags.

 [![](/assets/images/2023/1password-tags.png)](/assets/images/2023/1password-tags.png)